>TOPICS

 Political theory itself can evolve towards cosmopolitanism only when explorations of comparative thought occur at the center, rather than at the margins of the discipline. […] Such reflections […] could serve as an added voice of pluralistic discourse on the topic.7

-Ahimsa‘ was such a concept that derived from yoga scripture, and was ‘transposed’ into the field of political philosophy.
-Farah Godrey describes Gandhi’s transformation of the Ahimsa attitude into a political strategy ‘- Satyagraha’ – as one of those cosmopolitan ‘delocations’ of concepts from non-European traditions.
+Ahimsa was a concept that derived from yoga scripture and was transposed into the field of political philosophy.
+Farah Godrey describes Gandhi’s transformation of the Ahimsa attitude into a political strategy – Satyagraha – as one of those cosmopolitan delocations of concepts from non-European traditions.
 Although the situation here is more complex.
 Gandhi already incorporated European concepts into his political theory, which he intertwined with Indian traditions.
 While freedom fighters like Nelson Mandela and Martin Luther King adopted his strategies for their civil rights movements.

 Bhagavad Gita

-According to Godray, Gandhi developed his concept of nonviolence not from Patanjalis’ Yoga Sutra’, but from the Bhagavad Gita.
+According to Godray, Gandhi developed his concept of nonviolence not from Patanjali’s Yoga Sutra, but from the Bhagavad Gita.
 He subordinated Ahimsa to the pursuit of truthfulness, Satya, as a fundamental human task.
 Asceticism and self-discipline were central to Gandhi’s understanding of politics.
-For though, if necessary, the Satyagraha attitude also included exposing oneself to suffering, such as relentless fasting or the stoically enduring of prison sentences.
+For though, if necessary, the Satyagraha attitude also included exposing oneself to suffering, such as relentless fasting or stoically enduring prison sentences.

-In contrast to Western-centric understandings of political power as restrained by mainly external and institutional factors, the Indian tradition emphasized the importance of inner over external restraints on those who wielded political authority. […] In this view, those who are able to practice internal self-restraint are better able to compel the external environment.”8
+In contrast to Western-centric understandings of political power as restrained by mainly external and institutional factors, the Indian tradition emphasized the importance of inner over external restraints on those who wielded political authority. […] In this view, those who can practice internal self-restraint are better able to compel the external environment.
+8

 Apathy

 In the Bhagavad Gita, it is Krishna, the charioteer, who advises Arjuna, the prince, and general of the Pandavas, not to be guided by his emotions in the battle of Kurukshetra.
-Rather, Krishna advised Arjuna to fight ‘apathetically’ against them in order to bravely and steadfastly fulfill his Dharma as a warrior and ruler.
+Rather, Krishna advised Arjuna to fight apathetically against them bravely and steadfastly fulfill his Dharma as a warrior and ruler.
 Because according to the Bhagavad Gita the souls of his relatives are immortal anyway.
 Therefore, their soul could not be destroyed even by the death of their body.

 Self-control